202468247/mohan-final-project/README.md

 User Stories
 __________________________________________________________________________________________________________

-Main User:
+Client User:

-As a member (customer) to "ServiceReferral" program, I would like to easily access the best and reliable services in each category for less costs.
+As a member (client) to "ServiceReferral" program, I would like to easily access the best and reliable services in each category for discounted price.

+Service provider:

+I will make sure to provide the best possible service with the best possible discount to clients through ServiceReferral program thus keeping the clients intact and create additonal client base.

 Admin: